General Admission Requirements

 Consult the application instructions for additional application requirements for specific degree programs.
 Some programs require applicants to take the Graduate Record Examination (GRE general as well as the subject test) or the Graduate Management Admission Test (GMAT).
 Students applying to these programs must arrange to send the test scores to the Graduate Admissions Office at Northeastern Illinois University to avoid delay or denial of admission.
 The code for Northeastern Illinois University is 1090.

-Demonstrate a high level of scholastic ability as reflected by an undergraduate grade point average of 2.75 or better (4-point scale).
+Demonstrate a high level of scholastic ability as reflected by an undergraduate grade point average of 2.75 or better (4-point scale), though some programs require 3.00 or higher.
 All undergraduate coursework completed prior to the conferral of the bachelor’s degree is computed in this average.
 Any previous graduate credit is also taken into appropriate consideration.

 An average of at least B (3.0) in the undergraduate coursework that is the foundation for the master’s program.